tsackton/taelgarverse/docs/campaigns/mawar-adventures/notes/wazir-s-gloss-on-the-ciphered-scroll.md

 ---
+tags: [source]
-{title: Wazir's Gloss on the Ciphered Scroll}
+title: Wazir's Gloss on the Ciphered Scroll
 ---

 Trok / Ryu,

 Although we were victorious in the cave beneath the cliffs, I fear the danger has not yet passed.
 I have managed to decipher the scroll we found there, and it tells a chilling tale.
 I am attaching a copy I have made, so you can come prepared.